FOOD + DRINK

 I'm an experienced lifestyle writer for major consumer publications who's known for submitting elegantly written, well-reported stories.

-I've also worked as a creative consultant doing writing, editing, research and brainstorming for organizations like New York University, Broadcast Music, Inc. (BMI), Manifest (formerly McMurry) and AMS Pictures, an Austin-based media company.
-The biggest compliment I get from almost all of my clients is that I make their lives easier.
+I've also worked as a creative consultant doing writing, editing, research and brainstorming for organizations like New York University, Manifest, Greenberg Traurig, LLP and music-rights company BMI.

 When it comes to wedding desserts, couples are breaking the mold (the cake mold, that is) and serving distinctive treats that reflect their taste and style.